hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 ## Overview

-This tutorial will ensure that Mapnik and its python bindings are properly installed and introduce you to some of the basic programming concepts for Mapnik.
+This tutorial will ensure that Mapnik and its Python bindings are properly installed and introduce you to some of the basic programming concepts for Mapnik.

 ## Step 1: check installation